model-checking/kani/rmc-docs/src/tutorial-first-steps.md

 VERIFICATION FAILED
 ```

-**Can you find an example where Rust will not complain, and RMC will?**
+**Can you find an example where the Rust compiler will not complain, and RMC will?**

 <details>
 <summary>Click to show one possible answer</summary>